MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

 | Homegroup libraries  | At least one of the following capabilities is needed. <br>- MusicLibrary <br>- PicturesLibrary <br>- VideosLibrary | [KnownFolders.HomeGroup](https://msdn.microsoft.com/library/windows/apps/br227153) |
 | Media server devices (DLNA) | At least one of the following capabilities is needed. <br>- MusicLibrary <br>- PicturesLibrary <br>- VideosLibrary | [KnownFolders.MediaServerDevices](https://msdn.microsoft.com/library/windows/apps/br227154) |
 | Universal Naming Convention (UNC) folders | A combination of the following capabilities is needed. <br><br>The home and work networks capability: <br>- PrivateNetworkClientServer <br><br>And at least one internet and public networks capability: <br>- InternetClient <br>- InternetClientServer <br><br>And, if applicable, the domain credentials capability:<br>- EnterpriseAuthentication <br><br>Note: You must add File Type Associations to your app manifest that declare specific file types that your app can access in this location. | Retrieve a folder using: <br>[StorageFolder.GetFolderFromPathAsync](https://msdn.microsoft.com/library/windows/apps/br227278) <br><br>Retrieve a file using: <br>[StorageFile.GetFileFromPathAsync](https://msdn.microsoft.com/library/windows/apps/br227206) |

+> [!NOTE]
+> For a complete list of app capabilities, see [App capability declarations](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations).